UCL/ECON-CLUSTER/README.md

 This section covers how to submit an interactive sessions along with examples of how to decide when it may be best to use this type of session.

-The CS department request that users specify options to limit memory and time logged in when logging onto the CS HPC Cluster using an interactive session.
-As such, to open an interactive session from your terminal once you have logged into the CS HPC Cluster, type:
+The CS department request that users specify options to limit memory and time logged in when logging onto the CS HPC using an interactive session.
+As such, to open an interactive session from your terminal once you have logged into the CS HPC, type:

 ```sh
 qrsh -l h_vmem=1.9G, tmem=1.9G, h_rt=8:0:0